ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 ```

-This version of `useState` gives us the thingsexactly what we wanted - an external place to store state that isn't accessible to every other bit of code running on the page.
-It does, however, have some downsides.
-Most importantly, it can only store one bit of state.
+This version of `useState` gives us exactly what we wanted - an external place to store state that isn't accessible to every other bit of code running on the page.
+It does, however, have a serious downside.
+It can only store one bit of state.
 If our component called `useState` multiple times, each new bit of state would overwrite the previous one.

-(There's also a small bug that will result in `_state` being set back to the initial value if we ever set it to something falsey.
-That's not really important to this discussion though, and fixing it is left as an exercise for the reader).

-We can solve the only-one-bit-state problem by replacing the `_state` variable with an *array* of state values.
+We can solve the only-one-bit-of-state problem by replacing the `_state` variable with an *array* of state values.
 Once we do this, we also need to add some logic to control which bit of the array we should be accessing at any given time.

 ```js